List of Free Online Art Courses, Lessons and Tutorials

 See our list of the top online art courses.
 Learn about what courses are available and what topics they cover to find the course that is right for you.

 Online Art Courses for Credit

 The Internet abounds with free art courses, lessons and tutorials, though few of them can lead to actual college credit.
-Students looking for a low-cost alternative to completing traditional courses might want to consider education providers offering online instruction for a fee that's significantly lower than the expense of enrolling in a college or university.
+Students looking for a low-cost alternative to completing traditional courses might want to consider education providers like Study.com offering pathways to credit through online instruction for a fee that's significantly lower than the expense of enrolling in a college or university.

 Students looking for instruction in art can also find several art history topics covered in the History 101: Western Civilization I course.
 Listed below are just some of the chapters in this course that address art history:

 - History of the Ancient Near East - Survey Sumerian and Assyrian art and architecture alongside the art of ancient Egypt.

 - History of Ancient Greece - Explore the techniques and materials used to create pottery and sculpture in ancient Greece.

 - The Rise of the Roman Republic - Learn to identify the characteristics of Roman portrait sculptures, paintings and mosaics.

 - The Early Middle Ages - Instructors cover the religious art and illuminated texts prevalent during the Carolingian Renaissance.

 - The Medieval Warm Period - Examine Romanesque art's murals, stained glass windows and sculptures as well as art in the Dark Ages.